dfinity/interface-spec/spec/http-gateway-protocol-spec.md

 :::note

 The HTTP Gateway can only allow for arbitrary certification version if the custom section `supported_certificate_versions` is *provably* not present, i.e., if the `read_state` response contains a valid certificate whose lookup of the corresponding path yields `Absent`.
-If the `read_state` request is rejected, e.g., if the replica is overloaded or because the custom section with the name `supported_certificate_versions` is private, then the HTTP Gateway should also reject the canister's response.
+Otherwise, e.g., if the replica is overloaded or because the custom section with the name `supported_certificate_versions` is private, then the HTTP Gateway should also reject the canister's response.

 :::